Echidnophaga gallinacea: Larvae

 Larvae are able to move freely either within soil, or deep carpets and grass areas, and go through three stages known as instar.
 Development through the stages depends on food and environment.
 Larvae lack eyes and many other morphological features of fleas, however, they do contain a mouth for feeding.
 Echidnophaga gallinacea larvae would gravitate towards areas of high organic material and activity such as a chicken coop.
 As the larvae emerge from an egg, they immediately begin feeding on organic matter, for example the excrement of any animal which they are in proximity to.
 Larvae are negatively phototactic or move away from light and are positively geotropic or are pulled towards the earth.
 This means they will automatically dig deep into soil, organic matter, nests or even carpet, and spin a cocoon around themselves.
 These larvae which are cocooned are known as pupae.

 Pupae

-Pupae appear as a ovoid shape and have a sticky, loose spun cocoon which collects matter from the surroundings to help conceal it.
+Pupae appear as an ovoid shape and have a sticky, loose spun cocoon which collects matter from the surroundings to help conceal it.
 Pupae can remain within the soil for a varying amount of time, depending on environmental conditions and it has been noted that they can remain dormant for months.
 If conditions are favourable, Echidnophaga gallinacea may emerge as an adult or imago after a few days.